UNCLASSIFIED (U)

 2 FAM 232.1-5 Special Bilateral Agreements

-The immunities set forth above may differ for personnel sent by a few foreign governments with which the United States has concluded bilateral agreements that grant to members of their respective embassies the privileges and immunities normally accorded only to diplomatic agents.
+The immunities set forth above may differ for personnel sent by the numerous foreign governments with which the United States has concluded bilateral agreements that grant to members of their respective embassies the privileges and immunities normally accorded only to diplomatic agents.

 2 FAM 232.2 Career Consulate Personnel